 Saying these periods were dark ages for Java wouldn't be too far off from the truth.
 Languages like C#, Go, PHP and JavaScript/Node.js have been eating at the market share of Java, each coming with a unique perspective and take on how to build backend systems.
 Despite this, Java's popularity maintained because Android would become huge in the mobile world, and Android apps are Java based.

-The rennaissance of Java is coming.
-The language's architects are starting to pick up language features from left and right.
-Java 8 borrows from functional languages and has first class functions, even though you still can't declare standalone functions.
-Modules came in Java 9, and local type inference will arrive in Java 11.
+Java's renaissance is on the way.
+The language's designers are increasingly adopting features from many places.
+Java 8 borrows from functional languages and introduces first-class functions, even though you still cannot declare standalone functions.
+Modules arrived in Java 9, and local type inference is slated to land in Java 11.
 Late, but better than never.
-There are plans to introduce pattern matching as found in OCaml and Haskell which would be a great expressivity feature.
-If they introduce non-nullable types in the future, Java would have an OK type system, and its huge ecosystem would become even better.
+There are plans to add pattern matching like in OCaml and Haskell, which would be a great boost to expressiveness.
+If non-nullable types are introduced in the future, Java would have an OK type system, and its huge ecosystem would become even better.

 As Oracle kept investing in Java's ecosystem, they created Graal.
 Graal is a polyglot VM which brings huge benefits.
 You can run almost every major language on it, and the most important, AOT compilation.
 Meaning you would get optimized executables like you would get from Go.
 This is a great way to get Java into the top position for cloud infrastructure technology.